The Beginner’s Guide To Greek Wines

 Xinomavro from Naoussa

-In Naoussa, vineyards are located predominantly on limestone-rich clay soils (marl), which gives this region’s Xinomavro wines additional structure (tannin) and bolder fruit characteristics.
+In Naoussa, vineyards are predominantly on limestone-rich clay soils (marl), which gives this region’s Xinomavro wines additional structure (tannin) and bolder fruit characteristics.
 These are good wines for the cellar!

 8. Rapsani Wine blends